- Home

 Criteria for inclusion of a subject

-In making its decisions, the NZQA Board considers evidence of the subject’s suitability to be included on the Subject List for New Zealand Scholarship.
+In making its decisions, the NZQA Board will be looking for evidence of the subjects’ suitability to be included on the subjects list for New Zealand Scholarship.

-The criteria for a subject to be included on the List is outlined below.
+The criteria for a subject to be included in New Zealand Scholarship are as follows:

-i. significant numbers of candidates have shown the ability to perform with excellence at NCEA Level 3
+A. significant numbers of candidates have shown the ability to perform with excellence at level 3

-iv. the subject has the capacity to permit students to exhibit the high-level cognitive abilities for the credibility of the Scholarship examination.
+D. the subject has the capacity to permit students to exhibit the high-level cognitive abilities for the credibility of the Scholarship examinations

-ii. the proposed mode of assessment is logistically manageable
+B. the proposed mode of assessment is logistically manageable, and

-iii. running the external assessment is possible within the agreed cost parameters
+C. running the external assessment is possible within the agreed cost parameters.